 After 50 hours of Non-Surgical Voice Repair and Natural Treatment.

 My voice problem started 5 years ago from when I was singing in my high school choir.
 I was overusing my voice and using it incorrectly.
-I stopped singing completely, and went to see medical professionals who diagnosed me with Muscle Tension Dysphonia, and recommended speech therapy.
-After trying numerous speech therapy, it got to the point this year where I could barely talk, and very quietly and I had to quit my part time job.
+I stopped singing completely, and went to see medical professionals who diagnosed me with Muscle Tension Dysphonia and recommended speech therapy.
+After trying numerous speech therapy, it got to the point this year where I could barely talk, and very quiet and I had to quit my part-time job.

 We came across Vocal Science online and read all the testimonies on the web, then made an appointment to see Diana.
 She has an extremely good ear, and after hearing me on the phone for the first time assured that she would be able to help me.